TempleEight/temple-docs/TempleEight/docs/guide/orchestration.md

 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

-With distributed systems, equally important as the application is the way that it's orchestrated.
+Considering how your application components are orchestrated is important as the components themselves.
 Temple provides several industry standards methods of automatically deploying your services.

 ## Adding Orchestration to your Templefile
+l
 Orchestrating your project automatically requires only a single line of code in your Templefile.
 Working from the example in the [Getting Started](../getting-started) guide: